thtskaran/griv-addressal/be/architechture.md

 ### 5.1 Grievance Embedding & Tagging

 - Upon submission, each grievance's **description** is converted to an embedding with OpenAI API and inserted into MongoDB.
-- An AI-based tagging/clustering process (using OpenAI LLM APIs) analyzes the content, suggests hierarchical tags (e.g., "library" → "ac_issue"), and attaches them to both PostgreSQL and MongoDB records.
+- An AI-based tagging/clustering process (using OpenAI LLM APIs) analyzes the content, populating two parallel metadata sets:
+  - `issue_tags` (formerly `tags`) capture categorical labels such as departments or issue types.
+  - `cluster_tags` capture thematic or entity-based groupings (e.g., a specific book or room); the first entry is mirrored into the SQL `cluster` column for quick lookups.
+- Both tag families are persisted in PostgreSQL and MongoDB for downstream analytics and semantic filtering.

 ### 5.2 Knowledge Base Integration (GDrive)